realbugdigger/MinesweeperHack/README.md

 ![second hit on draw_initial](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/secondHit.png)

-After the whole minefield has been initialized and drawn and application is waiting for our input as soon as I press a random tile, breakpoint `010026E2` has been hit (which is our breakpoint for `draw_update`).
+After the whole minefield has been initialized and drawn and application is waiting for our input, as soon as I press a random tile breakpoint `010026E2` has been hit (which is our breakpoint for `draw_update`).
 So this confirms the hipotesis.

+#### Minefield memory

-Now when I take a closer look at the assembly section where draw_inital breakpoint was hit, there is `[ebx+esi]` which to me looks like `esi` is an offset which is being updated throughout the loop and `ebx` has a fixed location in memory, so this fixed location can probably be start of minefield array in memory!!!
+Now when I take a closer look at the assembly section where draw_inital breakpoint was hit, there is `[ebx+esi]` where `esi` looks like an offset which is being updated throughout the loop and `ebx` is a fixed value (location in memory), so as this function is printing tiles throughout the loop this fixed value can probably be start of minefield array in memory!!!

-If we look memory section where `ebx` is pointing to we can see some interesting stuff.
+If we look memory section where `ebx` is referencing to we can see some interesting stuff.

 ![Minefield memory](https://raw.githubusercontent.com/realbugdigger/MinesweeperHack/main/minefield_memory.png)

-`ebx` is pointing to the start of the minefield and `eax` will contain address of the current tile that is being printed.
+`ebx` is referencing to the start of the minefield and `eax` will contain address of the current tile that is being printed.
 The grey marked byte is the location of a first tile in the minefield.
 We can now come to some conclussion based on this memory region:
-- `10` bytes are probably as some kind of row delimiters
+- `10` bytes are probably some kind of row delimiters
 - Since we are playing on minefield with grid size 9x9, there are 10 mines which need to be found.
 If you look closely there are ten `8F` in the provided memory region so this must be our mines!
 - `0F` is just an empty tile